badabing2005/PixelFlasher/README.md

 I strongly encourage all beginners to follow those guides rather than use this program, it is important to understand the basic steps involved before diving into one click tools or advanced tasks.

 - Marcel Stör's [nodemcu-pyflasher](https://github.com/marcelstoer/nodemcu-pyflasher) source code which jump started my introduction to [wxPython](https://www.wxpython.org/) and eventually this program.
+- [JackMcKew](https://github.com/JackMcKew) for pyinstaller Github Actions.
-- Endless count of [xda](https://forum.xda-developers.com/) members and their posts that tirelessly answer questions and share tools.
+- Endless counts of [xda](https://forum.xda-developers.com/) members and their posts that tirelessly answer questions and share tools.
 Too many to enumerate.

 ## Disclaimer